 "Non-structural defective building work means defective building work (other than structural defective building work or residential construction work causing subsidence) that is faulty or unsatisfactory because:

 - it doesn't meet a reasonable standard of construction or finish expected of a competent holder of a contractor’s licence of the relevant class;

-- it has caused a settling in period defect in a new building such that the building work that does not perform at a standard reasonably expected of work carried out by a competent holder of a contractor’s licence of the relevant class".
+- it has caused a settling in the period defect in a new building such that the building work that does not perform at a standard reasonably expected of work carried out by a competent holder of a contractor’s licence of the relevant class".

 To find our more about rectification post building, just go to the "Rectification of Building Work Policy" Fact Sheet on Queensland Building and Construction Commission's (QBCC) website.

 That's why it's really important to schedule your ABIS Warranty Building Inspection as a follow-up 11 months after your Handover and within the QBCC's 12-month non-structural building defects warranty period.